mikewacker/age-verification/docs/ARCHITECTURE.md

 # Architecture

+**Audience:** Engineers who build web applications, but may not build them in Java.

 **Controlling Idea:** The product exhibits craftsmanship because of the architectural choices that were made.

 - Focus on getting things done.
 Frameworks can help, but they can also become a distraction.